Published:

 Can the association set the split-payment share differently for each section?

-Yes, with most platform solutions the split payment share can be individually configured per section or even per product category.
-This allows the association to charge, for example, 5 % for membership fees and a fixed EUR 0.50 for event tickets.
+Yes, with most platform solutions, the split payment share can be configured individually per section or even per product category.
+For example, the association can charge 5% for membership fees and a flat EUR 0.50 for event tickets.

 View detailed response